View the production areas with a classification of regions, districts and wards or access maps of the wine regions of South Africa.

 A production unit can be any demarcated area, from a single vineyard to a geographical unit.
 The borders of all production units, small and large, are defined by law.

 A unit for the production of single vineyard wine is the smallest production unit and may not exceed six hectares.
-The second demarcated production unit is an unit for the production of estate wine, which can consist of one or more bordering farms, as long as it is farmed as a unit and has its own production cellar on the unit where the wine is produced.
+The second demarcated production unit is a unit for the production of estate wine, which can consist of one or more bordering farms, as long as it is farmed as a unit and has its own production cellar on the unit where the wine is produced.
 Where the term estate wine appears on the label, it confirms that the wine was produced from grapes grown on that specific unit.
 The third demarcated production unit is a combination of different farms and is known as a ward, eg Franschhoek and Constantia.
 The term ‘ward’ is used for a small demarcated viticultural area which includes farms and usually, but is not necessarily part of a district.
-The Franschhoek ward is, for instance, part of the Paarl district, but the Cederberg and Constantia wards are not part of a specific district.
+The Voor Paardeberg ward is, for instance, part of the Paarl district, but the Cederberg and Constantia wards are not part of a specific district.
 The fourth demarcated production unit is a district, such as Paarl, Stellenbosch and Robertson.
 The term ‘district’ is used for a demarcated viticultural district, which does not necessarily follow the borders of the former Regional Council districts.
 The fifth demarcated production unit is a region, eg Klein Karoo and Coastal Region, which is a combination of different districts or portions of districts.

 Production in South Africa has over the years proved that each area of origin lends its own unique character to wine and that certain areas deliver better quality for specific wine types.
 The Boberg region includes the Paarl district and a portion of Tulbagh, and may only be used for the marketing of dessert wines.
 The Coastal Region is an encompassing region which is defined to enable producers to blend wines from different districts, but market them under one name of origin.
-It includes districts from Paarl, Stellenbosch, Swartland, part of Tulbagh and the former regional council area of the Cape, which include the wards of Constantia and Durbanville
+It includes districts from Paarl, Stellenbosch, Swartland, part of Tulbagh and the former regional council area of the Cape, which include the wards of Constantia and Hout Bay.

 Criteria for the demarcation of areas of origin